Metropolitan Borough of Gateshead: Council

-Prior to 1987 the council had been based at the Town Hall on West Street, which had been completed in 1870 for the old Gateshead Borough Council.
+Gateshead Council consists of 66 councillors.
+As of 2026, it is controlled by Reform UK.
+It is part of the North East Mayoral Combined Authority, which is chaired by the directly elected Mayor of the North East.

 Parliamentary constituencies

-In national government the borough contains four parliamentary constituencies, Blaydon and Consett, Gateshead Central and Whickham, Jarrow and Gateshead East and Washington and Gateshead South.
+In national government the borough wholly or partly contains four parliamentary constituencies: Blaydon and Consett, Gateshead Central and Whickham, Jarrow and Gateshead East and Washington and Gateshead South.
 The Gateshead Central and Whickham constituency is the only one wholly in Gateshead.
 Its MP, first elected in 2024, is Mark Ferguson (Labour).
 The Blaydon and Consett constituency covers the west of the borough and Birtley to the south, and has been represented since 2017 by Liz Twist, also for Labour.
 The Jarrow and Gateshead East constituency takes in the very eastern tip of the borough, including Pelaw.
 It is represented by Kate Osborne (Labour).
 The Washington and Gateshead South constituency is represented by Sharon Hodgson (Labour).

 Political conferences

 Gateshead has hosted two major political conferences.
 The first of these was Labour's spring conference, ahead of the 2005 general election.
 The Conservatives also held a conference at the Sage Gateshead in March 2008.
 The Conservatives do not have any councillors in Gateshead and at the time only had one MP in the whole of the north east region.
 That conference was seen as an attempt to connect to voters in the area.